aradhymishra09/Hospital-Management-System/README.md

 ## Overview

-This C program manages hospital cabins, allocating odd-numbered cabins to male patients and even-numbered cabins to female patients.
-The system maintains cabin details and handles waiting lists for when cabins are unavailable.
+The Hospital Cabin Management System is designed to efficiently manage the allocation of hospital cabins to patients.
+It handles the allocation of odd-numbered cabins to male patients and even-numbered cabins to female patients.
+In cases where cabins are unavailable, the system maintains waiting lists for male and female patients until cabins become free.

 ## Features